Mental Health Medications: What You Should Know

 Take as Directed

-Your mental health medication will be most effective when you take it as your provider prescribed.
+Your mental health medication will be most effective when you take it as directed by your provider.
 That might mean taking it at certain times, with or without food, or gradually increasing your dose.
 Do your best to follow these directions.
-If you’re having trouble remembering to take your medication, v try setting reminders on your phone or leaving visual reminders.
+If you’re having trouble remembering to take your medication, try setting reminders on your phone or leaving visual reminders.
 For example, you might store your medication in your bathroom cabinet and leave a sticky note on the mirror reminding you to take it.

 If you no longer want to take your medication, contact your provider to ensure you taper down the dose if needed to avoid withdrawal symptoms.